learnlatex/learnlatex.github.io/en/lesson-12.md

 Running a second tool as well as LaTeX is handled in different ways by different editors.
-For our online examples, there are some 'behind the scenes' scripts that do everything in one go; that's true for LaTeX.Online and Overleaf.
+For our online examples, there are some 'behind the scenes' scripts that do everything in one go; that's true for LaTeX.Online, LaTeX-on-HTTP and Overleaf.
 Your editor might have a single 'do stuff' button or you might have to choose to run BibTeX or Biber manually between LaTeX runs.

 The format of citations and references is independent of your BibTeX database, and is set by what is known as a 'style'.
 We will see that these work slightly